What is the Quidditch Premier League?

-I’m from Scotland/Wales/Ireland.
+I’m from Ireland, or another area that doesn’t fall within a team’s catchment area.
 Why isn’t there a team near me?

 Those living outside catchment areas can be allocated a team to try out for on an individual basis.
-We want to emphasise that no matter where you live in the UK, even if you are outside our catchment areas, you can be allocated a team to try out for – and so the QPL will be open to any player within the UK.
-We’ll let you know how you can apply for this allocation when registration for try-outs open.
+We want to emphasise that no matter where you live in the UK, even if you are outside our catchment areas, you can be allocated a team to try out for – and so the QPL will be open to any player within the UK or beyond.

 What rulebook will the QPL use?

 The rulebook for the 2018 season is currently under discussion, and will be announced shortly.